Your Shopping List

 2. Similar to the pan sear method, the key is to grill the steak on a high temperature for a short amount of time.
 After grilling each side on high heat for 3 minutes or so, move the steak to a less intense heat until it reaches the desired temperature.

-3. Let the steak rest 5 minutes before serving.
+3. Let the steak rest at least 5-10 minutes before serving.

 So, how do you know when your steak is done?

 Some people can tell by feel.
 A rare steak will feel soft and spongy, medium-rare will have a springy firmness and medium will be less springy.
-For those who haven’t mastered the feel, a meat thermometer can come in very handy.
+For those who haven’t mastered the feel technique, a meat thermometer can come in very handy.

 • Rare steaks: aim for 125 degrees F